Despite spending less than 2 weeks here, I really loved El Salvador!

 Take this tour to visit some of the BEST waterfalls in El Salvador

-The Ruta de Las Flores is a winding route of about 20 miles that goes through coffee plantations and brightly colored colonial towns and colonial architecture.
-The five main towns on the Ruta de Las flores are Salcoatitán, Nahuizalco, Apaneca, Ataco and Juayua.
+The Ruta de Las Flores is a winding route of about 20 miles that goes through coffee plantations, brightly colored colonial towns and colonial architecture.

-You can get buses from each place, and there are a variety of hotels and hostels along the way.
-If you want to see the true natural beauty of El Salvador then this is the place to be.
+If you want to see the true natural beauty of El Salvador, then this is the place to be.

-So, if you’ve got some spare cash or need some new clothes, then hit the mall and shop until you drop!
-They also have some cool arcade shops and cinemas, so you can literally chill and have a touristy day!
+So, if you’ve got some spare cash or need some new clothes, then be sure to hit the Metrocentro and shop until you drop!

 Take this half day tour to see the best sights in San Salvador